Replacing or Reissuing a Paper I Bond

 - Mail the completed form to:

 Note: Once you receive your bonds in a TreasuryDirect account or payment for lost bonds, the original paper bonds are no longer yours.
 They belong to the U.S. government.
-If you later find the original bonds, please return them to the Bureau of the Fiscal Service at the Parkersburg, West Virginia, address listed above.
+If you later find the original bonds, please return them to the Treasury Retial Securities Sit at the address listed above.

 In this section: